Infineon/voltage-regulator-learning-platform/README.md

 # FAQ
 - Can this board be fully hand assembled?
 	- Yes, infact for the last summer semester, due to some delays we had to assemble the boards to University using solder paste and a hot gun.
-However starting from version 2.1, most 0603 SMD capacitors and resistors have been replaced by 1206 ones; so it should be feasible to even solder the components using with a soldering iron.
+However starting from version 2.1, all  0603 SMD capacitors and resistors have been replaced by 1206 ones; so it should be feasible to even solder the components using with a soldering iron.
 The only difficulty would be soldering the ATL431, which is responsible for the input voltage hysterisis so even if you were not capable of soldering it, know that you'll have to take care of the input voltage because the board won't shut down if the voltage exceeds the limit.

 - What type of background experience does it require to participate in this course?
 	- Absolutely none, within the scope of this course: students get to have first contact with microcontrollers and even blink LEDs and then get to deal with pulse width modulation.
 Students also have the possibility of dealing with different communication protocols through the addition of XMC2Go shields.